Keyboard shortcuts

 }

-To get an enum value name as a string, we can call a function from the reflect package.
-The function enum_name_from_value returns the name of an enum value as a string.
-The function also returns a boolean that will be false if the enum value has no name:
+To get an enum value name as a string, we can call a procedure from the reflect package.
+The procedure enum_name_from_value returns the name of an enum value as a string.
+The procedure also returns a boolean that will be false if the enum value has no name:

 d: Direction = .South